Logo

 Most of them train for missing persons and disaster work but also some do tracking and water work.

 The use of rescue dogs has become more widespread lately but the authorities are in general quite slow in requesting the help of dog teams.
-Most of the times it is more then 24 hours after a person is missed that the dog teams are called.
-Since the Rescue dog teams are all volunteer organizations there is no cost for the requesting party.

 On December 19 2004 the first official Dutch test for Urban search and Rescue dogs have been held.